-Visualising the Business to Clients marketing funnel
+What about visualising the Business to Clients marketing funnel?

 Ideally, brands should work towards building a real-time visualisation of their marketing funnel’s performance in order to identify ways in which is can be optimised.
 The marketing funnel allows the brand to cast a huge net in order to capture as many potential customers as possible but there are always opportunities to optimise and improve it’s performance… a different headline, layout, customer journey, checkout process or imagery should all be tested in order to help brands turn more browsers into buyers.

 Some marketing experts argue about the relevancy of a marketing funnel.
 This is because the buying process and customer behaviour are no longer linear.
 In today’s world, a potential customer can enter the funnel at any point and at any time.
 This can happen when the potential customer is referred to the brand or when they already know what the brand offers and have decided to buy.
 In some cases, potential customers are interested in gaining more information or getting educated about the product or service.